cerbos/cerbos-sdk-javascript/docs/core.status.md

 </td><td>

-The operation was rejected because it did not have valid authentication credentials.
+The operation failed because the service is unavailable.

 </td></tr>